WeversonL/temperature-finder/README.md

 1. To use, a API Key provided by OpenWeather is required to consume APIs.
 [Follow this step by step.](https://openweathermap.org/api/one-call-3) or check the [documentation about](https://openweathermap.org/appid)

-2. When running the API, be sure to export your environment variable with the Key API, or change the source code for that.
-An example of exporting the Key API and executing the project on your shell would be:
+2. When running the API, be sure to export your environment variable with the API KEY, or change the source code for that.
+An example of exporting the API KEY and executing the project on your shell would be:

         export API_KEY=ABCDEFG
         mvn spring-boot:run